diez/diez/examples/site/examples/web/docs/getting-started/the-basics.md

 After composing your Diez project you'll need to hook it up to your codebase(s).
 Platform specific guides are available in the side menu.

 Where should your Diez project itself live?
-This is up to you, but we've found success with this pattern: The Diez project lives in a stand-alone GitHub repo and compiles SDKs into its consumer codebases.
+Check out the [Diez + Your Codebase](/getting-started/your-codebase) guide.